Phil-Pfister/SVG_Logo_Maker/README.md

   ## Description
   -------------------
-  This application generates an icon as a svg file that has three text characters and can be a square, triangle or circle.
+  This application generates an icon as a svg file that has three text characters and can be a square, triangle or circle based on user preference.
+  The application also includes test suites run by jest for the shape classes

   ## Usage
   ------------